Alicja16/Kolko_i_Krzyzyk/README.md

-# 🎮 Kółko i Krzyżyk (Tic Tac Toe) – Python Game Project
+# 🎮 Tic Tac Toe (Kółko i Krzyżyk) – Python Game Project

-Interaktywna gra **Kółko i Krzyżyk** stworzona w Pythonie z wykorzystaniem biblioteki **Pygame**.
+An interactive Tic Tac Toe game developed in Python using the Pygame library.
-Projekt ten stanowi część mojego portfolio Python Developera i został zaprojektowany w sposób modularny, z dużym naciskiem na jakość kodu, interaktywność oraz obsługę zasobów multimedialnych (grafika, dźwięk, interfejs użytkownika).
+This project is part of my portfolio and was built with a strong focus on code quality, modular design, user interaction, and multimedia handling (graphics, sound, and UI).

 ---